coinop-logan/zap-trails/first-writeup.md

 For the above algorithm to work (at least naively, without any other content curation techniques), every new user needs some Bitcoin ready to be sent in a zap.
 Otherwise, their feed remains empty.

 They could always operate in a sort of read-only mode, from the perspective of others.
 They could play around with other algorithms as described above.
 But to participate in the network dynamic, they'd need zaps.

+I think this is okay.
+I think a client focused on zap trails should require, as part of the onboarding, a lightning wallet set up and ready to zap.
+As described above, the first zap or two defines the user's starting network.

+When Xbox Live first came out, they made sure that every new customer had a mic; this move allowed game developers to rely comfortably on the assumption that all players could communicate quickly and easily.
+Similarly, a Nostr client that takes it for granted that all of its users are capable of zapping, can rely comfortably on the dynamics above.

+In theory this could be taken to the extreme position that accounts and content on Nostr that can't be zapped is not shown on this particular client.